-More than 99 percent of graduates over the past three years have found employment or started graduate school within six months.
+More than 99 percent of graduates over the past four years have found employment or started graduate school within six months.
 Many of our students collaborate with companies, organizations and schools around the globe to solve complex problems and real-world issues, and many graduates start flourishing companies or rise to the highest level of major corporations.
 The next time you see a golf ball, just remember one of our graduates is responsible.

 More than 99 percent of graduates over the past three years have found employment or started graduate school within six months.

 As a Trine student, alumnus or supporter, you are part of a community – a family – that has been active since 1884 and will be here for years to come.
 Starting as a teacher’s college and evolving into the 20th century as the university opened the doors of its engineering school, we’ve added acclaimed business, humanities, education, health sciences and science programs that continue to meet with success.